 In the Subtractive Dispersion Mode MSA-130 operates as a tunable filter with adjustable band pass and sharp edge.
 A width of selected spectral range is set by the intermediate slit, and the central wavelength is set by synchronous turning of two identical diffraction gratings.

 Since in the Subtractive Dispersion mode the beam path in the second half of the double monochromator conforms completely to the reverse beam path in the first half; the result is the full compensation of dispersions, and the zero dispersion is achieved.
 The whole spectrum selected by the intermediate slit is imaged at the second monochromator’s output as a spatial line.

 The MSA-130 is equipped with choice of ruled gratings to suit the application.
-To ensure perfect dispersion compensation (zero dispersion), the manufacturer takes special care that diffraction gratings of both monochromator halves were replicas made of the same matrix.
+To ensure perfect dispersion compensation (zero dispersion), the manufacturer takes special care that diffraction gratings of both monochromator halves are replicas made of the same matrix.